 - Bottom-up and top-down processing

 These theories are not mutually exclusive, and we use many of them in everyday life.
-Each of these theories applies to different activities and domains of pattern recognition related to things like language comprehension, facial recognition, music appreciation, and seriation.
+Each of these theories applies to different activities and domains of pattern recognition related to things like language comprehension, facial recognition, and music appreciation.

 Pattern recognition allows us to predict what comes next.